12th grade reading list for students aged 17-18

 Rabbit, Run by John Updike

 A gritty and uncompromising slice of American life in the 1960s.
-A man thwarted of greatness is unable to settle for being ordinary.
+A man thwarted out of greatness is unable to settle for being ordinary.
 Brilliantly written.

 Gone With the Wind by Margaret Mitchell